 The carrying amounts of our financial instruments, including cash and cash equivalents, short-term investments, accounts receivable and accounts payable approximate their fair values.
-Our fair value assessments for determining the impairments of inventory, assets held for sale, goodwill and long-lived assets, are non-recurring fair value measurements that fall within Level 3 of the fair value hierarchy.
+Our fair value assessments for determining the impairments of inventory, goodwill and long-lived assets, are non-recurring fair value measurements that fall within Level 3 of the fair value hierarchy.
 Our fair value assessments for long-term debt are recurring fair value measurements that fall within Level 2 of the fair value hierarchy, and are determined using various methods, including quoted prices for identical or similar securities in both active and inactive markets.
-See "Assets Held for Sale" above for further discussion of our assets held for sale and Note 3 for further discussion of our long-term debt.
+See Note 4 for further discussion of our long-term debt.